SynergOps/SQL/3-joins.md

+# Lets learn how to JOIN tables to show joined data

-Create a database named `wallets` (e.g. with phpmyadmin), and import the wallet_addr.sql Use the new imported database
+Use the previously imported database
 ```sql
 USE wallets;
 ```